ChanningHan/image-hosting/README.md

 # images
-🖼️ 🛏️ This is Channing's imagebed
+🖼️ 🛏️ This is Channing's image hosting.